 - 1. "Students" means students, their parents, guardians or other legal representatives. - 2.
-"Extracurricular activities" means student activities or organizations that (1) are supervised or administered by the district; (2) do not count toward graduation or advancement between grades; and (3) are not otherwise required by the district. - 3.
+"Extracurricular activities" means student activities or organizations that are supervised or administered by the district. - 3.
 "Post-secondary education costs" means tuition and other fees associated with obtaining credit from a post-secondary educational institution.